ipfabric/docs/docs/overview/licensing.md

 # Licensing

 IP Fabric has a straightforward licensing concept.
-For every physical or virtual device in the network, except wireless access points, one license is used.
+One license is consumed for every physical or virtual device in the network, excluding wireless access points.

 For example: